codewithgauravgupta/django_app/steps.md

 * The posts_liked field will contain all the posts liked by a user.
 The relationship between the User model and the Post model concerning the “Like” feature is many-to-many.

-* Open the /all_apps/user/models.py file and add a new field to the User model
+* Open the /apps/user/models.py file and add a new field to the User model

-* Inside the all_apps/post/serializers.py file, add new fields to PostSerializer
+* Inside the apps/post/serializers.py file, add new fields to PostSerializer

 * Adding endpoints like and remove like actions to PostViewSet.

+* makemigrations and migrate

 * Test Endpoints, post_pk is post id.